 Every Filing Carries the Weight of an Oath

-When someone files a petition, inventory, account, or claim in an Arizona probate case, they do not always have to sign a separate sworn statement.
-This statute treats every filed document as if it already includes one.
-The person who files or executes the document is effectively affirming that everything in it is true to the best of their knowledge.
+Filing a petition, inventory, or claim in a probate case does not always require a separate sworn statement.
+This statute makes every filing carry that weight automatically.
+The filer affirms that everything in it is true to the best of their knowledge.

 Except as otherwise specifically provided in this title or by rule, each document filed with the court or furnished to an interested person under this title including applications, petitions, demands for notice, claims, inventories and accounts shall be deemed to include an oath, affirmation or statement to the effect that its representations are true as far as the person executing or filing it knows or is informed.

-A.R.S. § 14-1310This built-in oath requirement streamlines the probate process.
-Rather than requiring a notary or separate affidavit for every filing, the statute makes truthfulness an automatic condition of submitting any document.
+A.R.S. § 14-1310This built-in oath requirement makes the process simpler.
+Rather than needing a notary for every filing, truthfulness is an automatic condition.
+This applies in both formal and informal probate.

-The practical effect of this statute is significant.
-Because every filing is treated as a sworn statement, submitting false information can expose the filer to perjury charges.
-This applies to personal representatives filing inventories, creditors submitting claims, and anyone else who puts a document before the court.
+Because every filing is treated as sworn, false information can lead to perjury charges.
+This applies to personal representatives filing inventories and creditors submitting claims.

-This protection exists for good reason.
-Probate cases involve real money, real property, and real families.
 An inaccurate inventory could cheat beneficiaries out of their inheritance.
 A fraudulent claim could drain estate assets.
-By making every document subject to perjury penalties, Arizona discourages dishonesty and gives courts a tool to enforce accountability throughout the process.
+As a result, Arizona discourages dishonesty throughout the process.